VSAnimator/vsanimator.github.io/docs/sketchasketch.markdown

 # How it works

 Existing methods for sketch-controlled image generation include [ControlNet](https://github.com/lllyasviel/ControlNet), [Sketch-Guided Diffusion](https://sketch-guided-diffusion.github.io), and [DiffSketching](https://arxiv.org/abs/2305.18812).
-While existing sketch-to-image methods show promising results, they have one key flaw: they only work on completed sketches.
-However, **a typical sketching workflow is an iterative process!** Artists progressively add or remove lines, sometimes constructing basic structures before diving into finer details, at other times focusing on one region of an image before moving on to another.
+While existing sketch-to-image methods show promising results, they have one key flaw: they are trained to work on completed sketches.
+However, **a typical sketching workflow is an iterative work-in-progress!** Artists progressively add or remove lines, sometimes constructing basic structures before diving into finer details, at other times focusing on one region of an image before moving on to another.
 Therefore, **we need sketch-to-image functionality at intermediate stages of the sketching process**.

 In *Sketch-a-Sketch*, we introduce a ControlNet model that generates images conditioned on *partial sketches*.
 With this ControlNet, *Sketch-a-Sketch* 1) generates images corresponding to a sketch at various stages of the sketching process, and 2) leverages these images to generate suggested lines that can help guide the artistic process.